-Storm surge, the temporary rise in sea level beneath a storm, becomes dangerous when the storm – typically a hurricane or other tropical storm - reaches land.
-The water is unable to escape anywhere but onto land as the storm moves towards the shore, which causes flooding along the coast and other types of hurricane damage.
+As storm surge, the temporary rise in sea level beneath a storm, becomes dangerous when the storm — typically a hurricane or other tropical storm — reaches land.
+The water is unable to escape anywhere but onto land as the storm moves toward the shore, which causes flooding along the coast and other types of hurricane damage.
 For example, the force of waves and currents can cause land to erode and buildings to be destroyed.
-Saltwater that gets into freshwater lakes, streams, and aquifers is hazardous to aquatic life and drinking water.
+Saltwater that gets into freshwater lakes, streams, and aquifers is hazardous to aquatic life and contaminates drinking water.

-When high tide occurs at the same time as storm surge, the combination of the two is called storm tide.
-During a storm tide, the water level may be 20 feet or more above normal.
+When high tide occurs at the same time as a storm surge, the combination of the two is called a storm tide.
+During a storm tide, the water level may be six meters (20 feet) or more above normal.
 This is especially dangerous for low-lying islands or coastal areas where the land is not much higher than sea level.
 (Watch a storm surge animation to see what it looks like.)

 Wind piles up the water.

 As winds swirl around a hurricane or tropical storm, seawater is pushed into a mound at the storm’s center.
 Faster wind is able to pile up more water.
 Because wind speed determines a hurricane’s category according to the Saffir-Simpson Scale, Category 4 and 5 storms are able to produce a larger mound of water than Category 1 and 2 storms.
 The mound of water isn’t noticeable out at sea, but as it approaches a coast, the impact is seen as storm surge flooding.

 At the center of a hurricane, air pressure is low.
 Low air pressure causes a slight bulge in the ocean, which adds to the mound of water that causes storm surge.
 Most of the water is piled up by wind, but about 5% of the mound is due to low air pressure.

 The shape of the coastline makes a difference.